deleoneduardo/deleoneduardo.github.io/_posts/2021-5-10-Statistical-Modeling.md

 data.frame(t) %>% ggplot(aes(t)) + geom_histogram(aes(y=..density..), bins = 30) + stat_function(fun = dt, args=list(df = 49), geom="line")
 ```

-The null hypothesis H<sub>0</sub>: mu = 0.5, when in reality, this proportion is 0.5294.
+The null hypothesis states that mu = 0.5, when in reality, this proportion is 0.5294.
 Our p-value of 0.678 is statistically insignificant.
 Thus. we fail to reject the null hypothesis and have convincing evidence for the null.

 The null hypothesis means that 50% of the states voted for the Democratic party.
 Through a randomization test, we repeat this 3000 times.
 Finally, we create a plot visualizing the null distribution and the test statistic.